-- Apply bird-safe building standards to protect local and migratory birds. - Incorporate stratified vegetation into stormwater management facilities. - Apply Sustainable Sites Initiative (SITES\) principles to new construction projects.
+- Provide soil volumes for canopy trees of no less than 800-1,000 cubic feet. - Use appropriate native plant species that will thrive in the various site conditions and microclimates.
+Species should be a combination of native and locally adaptive species, lessening water demand while providing food, pollen and shelter for wildlife. - Apply bird-safe building standards to protect local and migratory birds. - Incorporate stratified vegetation into stormwater management facilities. - Bury overhead wires underground to avoid conflict with street trees. - Apply Sustainable Sites Initiative (SITES\) principles to new construction projects.